 The FXCM group of companies (collectively, the "FXCM Group") has companies registered by many of the most respected regulatory bodies in the world.
 FXCM Group, LLC is a holding company of all affiliates and other firms under the FXCM group of companies, including FXCM Australia Pty.
 Limited

 FXCM Australia Pty.
 Limited is regulated by the Australian Securities and Investments Commission ("ASIC").
-Australian Financial Services License Number: 309763.
-The FXCM group has companies regulated with highly respectable regulators in the United Kingdom, Germany, Italy and France.
+Australian Financial Services License Number: 309763. he FXCM group has companies regulated with highly respectable regulators in the United Kingdom, Cyprus and Germany.

 How are my funds secured with FXCM Australia?